-In this article, we’ll explain what end-to-end analytics is and why it’s important for any company that promotes itself on the internet.
-Then we’ll show concrete examples of business problems that can be solved with the help of end-to-end analytics and describe the main steps of implementing it.
+In this article, we’ll explain what business intelligence is and why it’s important for any company that promotes itself on the internet.
+Then we’ll show concrete examples of business problems that can be solved with the help of business intelligence and describe the main steps of implementing it.

 - Problems of popular analytics systems, or why Google Analytics isn’t enough

-- What opportunities does end-to-end analytics offer businesses?
+- What opportunities does business intelligence offer businesses?

 - How to set up business intelligence system